ibm-bluemix-mobile-services/bluemix-objectstorage-serversdk-swift/README.md

 ## Content

 This repository contains the Swift SDK for [IBM Object Store service on Bluemix](https://console.ng.bluemix.net/docs/services/ObjectStorage/index.html).
+The SDK is currently in early development stages and available for iOS, OSX and Linux platforms.

 ## Installation

+#### Cocoapods
-BMSObjectStore is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add `pod 'BMSObjectStore'` to your Podfile:
+To install BMSObjectStore using Cocoapods dependency manager add `pod 'BMSObjectStore'` to your Podfile:

 ```ruby
 use_frameworks!